ernestaskardzys/simple-spring-example/README.md

 # Simple Spring Example
 This is a very simple Spring project.
 It's purpose is to quickly have a running Spring application.

+# Note: You need to recreate database from simplespringexample.sql because I have renamed one table and added one new table.

 # Project structure and features
 Project consists of a web module (frontend part), core module (with business logic).
 Project features are: